framewr/ANUBIS-altcoin/README.md

 Fork of the existing ANUBIS project with support for Doge.

-First upload complete...  ensure you create accounts named DOGE and BTC
+First upload complete...  ensure you create account groups named BTC and DOGE (ALL CAPS PLOX)

+anxpro api took a shit as i was running the final tests on the current 'build' so I didn't get a proper test but it should work fine.

 You need a working LAMP setup.
 It might work with windows, i don't know and i don't care to test.
 You need a working CGminer (Kalroth fork is what i'm testing against).